ArtemJT/pet-project-my_store/README.md

 - The user browses the catalog and can add items to their cart.
 After adding the goods to the cart, the registered user can place an order.
 This option is not available for an unregistered user.
 After placing an order, it (order) recieve the status 'registered'.
 - The user has a personal account where he can view his orders.
+- The user, that was blocked, can't log in to his account.

 - The system administrator has the rights:
   - adding / removing goods, changing product information;
-  - blocking / unblocking- the user;
+  - blocking / unblocking the user;
   - transfering order from 'registered' to 'paid' or 'canceled'.